I Submitted My Name For A "Soulmate Sketch" As A Joke. Now I Can't Look My Coworker In The Eye.

 We went out Friday.
 He's even better up close.
 He's funny.
 He's kind.
 He asked me actual questions and remembered the answers.
 And the whole time, all I could think was: a psychic artist on the internet told me this was going to happen.

 I still don't know what to make of it all.
-But if you want to see for yourself, this is the artist's page — her name is Tara Lunar.
+But if you want to see for yourself, this is the artist's page.
+Her name is Tina Aldea.
 Don't blame me for what happens after.

 The girls are already obsessed.
 Britt's sketch looked like her yoga instructor and she's been "accidentally" going to extra classes.
 Tanya won't show anyone hers, which means it's someone we know.
 This whole thing feels like a crazy workplace rom-com and I'm living in it.

 My friends are all trying to get one now.
-I warned them she is usually booked, but apparently today she posted an alert saying "two faces came through this morning."
+I warned them Tina is usually booked, but apparently today her page posted an alert saying "two faces came through this morning."
 If her page still says that, you might be able to sneak in.

 Rachel K. works in marketing and lives for group chat chaos.
 She's been writing about dating, office life, and things she probably shouldn't put on the internet for Daily Life & Love since 2023.